 Stream Geeks Example on YouTube Live

 The YouTube Channel StreamGeeks recently created a YouTube video on how to create your own live-stream Trivia Game Show.
-Check out the below video How to Create Engaging Educational Presentations with Live Streaming HQ Trivia Style which details the process.
+Check out the below video How to Create Engaging Educational Presentations with Live Streaming HQ Trivia Style.

 Total Party Chill Example on Twitch.tv

-The Twitch streaming channel Total Party Chill conducts a weekly Live Trivia Game using Crowdpurr to award their followers with prizes and incentives.
+The Twitch streaming channel Total Party Chill conducts a weekly Live Virtual Trivia Game.
+They leverage Crowdpurr and Twitch to award their followers with prizes and incentives.
 Each week followers look forward to following along on their stream and joining in on their mobile device.
 Check out the below video Total Party Chill Weekly Game Show which shows how their weekly game works.

 Not Using Live Streaming?
 No Problem

-Crowdpurr can manage an interactive Trivia Game entirely on its own using the Experience Dashboard without any additional audio or video streaming.
-You’re always free to instruct your participants to join at a certain time and run the Trivia Game or Poll on its own.
+Crowdpurr can manage an interactive Trivia Game entirely on its own using the Experience Dashboard.
+No additional audio or video streaming is needed.
+You’re always free to instruct your participants to join at a certain time.
+You can then run the Trivia Game on its own.

-The Mobile View has all the information players need in order to play and understand the how the Trivia Game or Poll works.
+The Mobile View has all the information players need to play and understand how the Trivia Game works.
 No live host or streaming needed!

-For now, check out our overall live demo webinar that covers Crowdpurr’s pricing, features, various experience types, and demonstrates a live team-based Trivia Game with remote participants.
+In closing, check out our overall live demo webinar that covers Crowdpurr’s pricing and features.
+It also demonstrates our various experience types and team-based Trivia Game with remote participants.